hodgef/simple-keyboard/README.md

 ## Methods

-simple-keybord has a few methods you can use to further control it's behavior.
+simple-keyboard has a few methods you can use to further control it's behavior.
 To access these functions, you need the instance the simple-keyboard component, like so:

 ```js